 • Board members should provide an annual donation, be able to generate contributions from other sources or donate time. (“give or get” policy).

-• Even if cash donations are modest, 100% of board members should make a contribution each year.
+• Even if cash donations are modest, 100% of board members should make a financial and/or support contribution each year.
 Funders look at this percentage as a surrogate measure of board interest and involvement in the organization.

 The CEO and the Board

-• If the CEO is going to assume this role, it is important that the person have the president/CEO title.
+• If the CEO is going to assume the lead role in approaching prospects, it may important that the person have the president/CEO title.

 • With the aid of legal counsel, establish a development foundation.
 It needs to have its own small board and a volunteer as its leader.
 The board needs to have full understanding that the parent board is responsible for fund expenditures.
 Otherwise conflicts can arise between the two boards on fund deployments.
 A foundation can also be helpful current traumatic conditions because its total focus is on fund development.